chemi123/c_sample/README.md

-# Programming linux commands just for learn
+# Programming linux just for learn